 The Department of the Environment has more than 300 species on its list of plants that damage the environment.

 It could be argued that all plants that are non-native should be classed as weeds.
 This would be impractical as many of our crops would then be weeds.
 But there are introduced plants that have found New Zealand conditions suitable for weedy spread and growth and which exclude native plants, changing the environment to the detriment of native invertebrates, reptiles and birds.
 They can also change the appearance of the New Zealand landscape.
 Take the example of wilding pines.
 These self-seeding weeds from the timber plantations change the appearance of mountains, hills and valleys of many parts of New Zealand and support a very different variety of life than the existing native ecosystems.

 Environmental weeds left un-controlled would change the face of New Zealand within a few decades.

 While in each of these areas the reason for plants being classed as weeds is different there is a great overlap of weed species.
 Many garden weeds are also weeds to agriculture and the environment.
 Many environmental weeds originated in gardens.
 And weeds that are a pest to agriculture will often have reservoirs in gardens and wild areas.
 So controlling weeds where ever they are will be of benefit to our gardens our primary industry and our environment.

 Kiwicare produces a wide range of herbicides for control of a wide range of weeds.
 All are used in home gardens and many are used in agriculture and environmental protection.
 The range includes organic options, general burn down herbicides, selective herbicides and targeted application products like Invade Gel.

-See the Kiwicare list of common garden, agricultural and environmental weeds or search for your weed in the Kiwicare garden problem solver.
+Search for your weed in the Kiwicare garden problem solver.